scious/documentation/docs/bask/latest.md

 # Bask [Latest]

 **Bask** is a [VS Code](https://code.visualstudio.com/) extension for streamlining Bubble plugin development.
-Without Bask, most workflows for developing plugins look like:
+Without Bask, developing plugins look like:

 1. Code in local editor.
 2. Run build script to minify, treeshake, or perform other code bundling tasks.